 Add an alternative appearance

 For most users, Face ID will learn continuously as they change.
-If you have an appearance that can look vastly different, you can set up an alternative appearance so Face ID still recognises you.
-You can't create a new appearance if you're wearing a face mask.
+If you have an appearance that can look vastly different, you can set up an alternative appearance so Face ID can still recognise you.

 Reset Face ID